Lifailon/hwstat/README.md

 ## hwstat

-Function for collecting and outputting hardware information from different sources in the operating system.
+Function collecting hardware statistic from different sources in the operating system for output in one place.

 Tested by Ubuntu Server 20.04.2 and 22.04.2.